 Extramammary Paget disease pathology

-Mammary Paget disease: this condition is a cutaneous lesion arising from an underlying ductal in-situ carcinoma of the breast.
-Extramammary Paget disease lacks the Her-2/neu expression seen in mammary disease.
+Mammary Paget disease of the skin: this condition is a cutaneous lesion arising from an underlying ductal in-situ carcinoma of the breast.
+Extramammary Paget disease lacks the Her-2/neu expression seen in mammary Paget disease.
 Breast tumours and tumours originating from apocrine glands stain with GCDFP-15.

-Squamous cell carcinoma (SCC) in situ (intraepidermal carcinoma, Bowen disease): P63 is positive in SCC in situ, differentiating from Paget.
-It should be noted that cytokeratin 7 may be positive in both Paget and SCC in situ.
+Squamous cell carcinoma (SCC) in situ (intraepidermal carcinoma) — P63 is positive in SCC in situ, differentiating from Paget.
+Cytokeratin seven may be positive in both Paget and SCC in situ.

-Sebaceous carcinoma in-situ: Adipophillin positive, CEA negative, GCDFP-15 negative.
+Sebaceous carcinoma in situ — adipophilin positive, CEA negative, GCDFP-15 negative.